AndVici/FISHA/README.md

 **FISHAM**

-Arguments: directory holding PNG images you wish to process.
+Arguments: directory holding JPG images you wish to process.

-In main you must also give an output directory.
+           Directory to store output.

+Returns: Path to output.

 **FISHA**